system76/docs/_articles/yubikey_fde.md

     ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64 -oserial-api-visible

 This configures slot 2 for challenge-response, and leaves slot 1 alone.

+## Check LUKS Header for Available Key Slots

+Before modifying the LUKS header to add the Yubikey's challenge response, it's a good idea to see which slots are available.

+To see which slots are available, please run:

+    sudo cryptsetup luksDump /dev/sda1 | grep Slot

+Replace **/dev/sda1** with the path to your desired FDE partition.

+You shoudl see something similar to:

+    Key Slot 0: ENABLED
+    Key Slot 1: ENABLED
+    Key Slot 2: DISABLED
+    Key Slot 3: DISABLED
+    Key Slot 4: DISABLED
+    Key Slot 5: DISABLED
+    Key Slot 6: DISABLED
+    Key Slot 7: DISABLED

+Choose an available Key Slot and use it with the **-s** option in the next step.

 ## Modify LUKS Header